Introduction of EBC Trek

 With regards to the terrain, you will not be undertaking any form of wall climbing, walking along narrow ridges with steep drops, or using ropes to haul yourself over rock faces.
 Getting to Everest Base Camp is a slow and steady walk with a strategically timed ascent into altitude.

 Extreme thoughts may move to the question: has anyone died trekking to Everest Base Camp?
-The fact remains that while there are no official figures, any statistic reported has been less than 0.5% of the overall trekking number and usually because of a natural disaster.
+The fact remains that while there are no official figures, any statistic reported has been less than 0.5% of the overall trekking number, and is usually because of a natural disaster.
 The only danger to you will be if you don’t listen to the advice of your guide or wander off alone.

 How cold is Everest Base Camp?